PaulMcClernan/OpenXTalk-Piano-Widget/README.md

 ## Roadmap:

 ### Version 1.5
-- Shadow more of LiveCode's standard properties.
+- Shadow more of LiveCode's standard properties such as focusBorder or fading colors for disabled look
 - Implement ability to show text labels of piano key names (exmp.C#-4) on each key, and add properties to adjust font, size, color of text
-- Implement ability to disable piano keys for doing things like restricting to a scale or mode

 ### Version 2.0
 - Implement Multi-Touch for Mobile Devices